le-christine/SEI/Week10/Lessons/2-Tuesday/3-Connecting-Spring-Boot-And-React/3-Connecting-Spring-Boot-And-React.md

 ## Exercise: Initial `create-react-app` Scaffolding (20 min)

 When you are finished with Spring work, `cd` to the root of your folder and run `create-react-app client`.
-Then switch places with your partner and have the other person build one component that has a button that, when clicked, sends a GET request to `localhost:3000/api/books` and stores the response in an array in state (I recommend using `axios` to send the request).
+Then switch places with your partner and have the other person build one component that has a button that, when clicked, sends a GET request to `localhost:3000/api/books` and stores the response in an array in state.
+I recommend using `axios` to send the request.
+Axios is a modern JavaScript library that simplifies the process of making network calls.
+Let's import the axios NPM package and take a look!

 Easy-peasy, right?